-Through both a broad sweep and focused lens, Making an Empire of Tea highlights how people living and working in South and East Asia, North America, Africa, the Pacific and Europe aided and resisted the growth of the new tastes and commercial practices that define global capitalism.
+Through both a broad sweep and focused lens, A Thirst for Empire highlights how people living and working in South and East Asia, North America, Africa, the Pacific and Europe aided and resisted the growth of the new tastes and commercial practices that define global capitalism.
 Beginning in the seventeenth-century and reaching a peak in the early twentieth century, this book traces the development of an empire of tea that overlapped with but was never the same as the formal boundaries of the British Empire.
 This story reveals the practices, politics and imagination of merchants, planters, and promoters, as well as consumers and retailers.
 Lastly, although sharing much with other similar global commodities, tea was the first agricultural industry to use imperial power and resources to engage in and pay for advertising and political lobbying in many locations over a long period of time.
 The model that tea developed is still used today and is critical to understanding the role of politics and publicity in shaping the geographies and power dynamics of the modern global economy.

 - Shopping for Pleasure: Women in the Making of London’s West End

 - Consuming Behaviours: Identity, Politics and Pleasure in Twentieth Century Britain, edited by Erika Rappaport, Sandra T. Dawson, Mark Crowley